Optical disc packaging

-Optical disc packaging is the packaging that accompanies CDs, DVDs, and other formats of optical discs.
+Optical disc packaging is the packaging that accompanies compact discs, DVDs, and other formats of optical discs.
 Most packaging is rigid or semi-rigid and designed to protect the media from scratches and other types of exposure damage.
+It was released with the first ever compact disc by Sony and Phillips in 1982.
+The first album that used a cd and jewel case was Billy Joel's "52nd Street."
+Releasing on October 1st, 1982 in Japan.